symfony/symfony/UPGRADE-4.0.md

  * Removed the HTTP digest authentication system.
 The `NonceExpiredException`, `DigestAuthenticationListener` and `DigestAuthenticationEntryPoint` classes have been removed.
 Use another authentication system like `http_basic` instead.

+ * The `GuardAuthenticatorInterface` interface has been removed.
+   Use `AuthenticatorInterface` instead.

 SecurityBundle
 --------------